-VI.
+IX.
 Staffing Responsibilities and Benefits

-1. Staffing Responsibilities
+- 1. Staffing Responsibilities - a.
+The PGY1 resident shall perform and demonstrate proficiency as a Staff Pharmacist during the course of the Program.

 - a.
-The pharmacy resident shall demonstrate proficiency as a clinical pharmacist through staffing of the Anticoagulation Clinic and serving as a member of the Medication Reconciliation pharmacy team. - i.
-The normal assignment for the Anticoagulation Clinic will be an eighthour shift per two-week pay period. - ii.
-The normal assignment for the Medication Reconciliation pharmacy team will be every third weekend (one Saturday and one Sunday making the shift assigned).
-The weekend assignment may be scheduled at either Bayhealth campus depending on staffing needs. - iii.
-The PGY1 resident will be required to work one (1) Summer holiday and one (1) Winter holiday with the Medication Reconciliation pharmacy team.
-The holiday assignment may be scheduled at either Bayhealth campus depending on staffing needs. - b.
+The normal assignment will be eight hours of evening shift per two-week pay period or four hours of evening shift weekly.
+The evening shift assignment may be scheduled at either Bayhealth campus depending on staffing needs. - b.
+The normal weekend assignment will be every third weekend.
+This learning experience will include one Saturday and one Sunday for the shift assigned.
+The weekend assignment may be scheduled at either Bayhealth campus depending on staffing needs. - c.
+The PGY1 resident will be required to work one (1) Summer Holiday and one (1) Winter Holiday.
+The holiday assignment may be scheduled at either Bayhealth campus depending on staffing needs. - d.
 This schedule is subject to change by the Residency Program Director.